amrnet/amrnet/docs/source/api.rst

 Download data via bucket
 ------------------------

-.. warning:: If you intend to frequently access data, please contact the AMRnet team at amrnet.api@gmail.com .
+.. note:: If you intend to frequently access data, please contact the AMRnet team at amrnet.api@gmail.com .

 1. Data accessing using Browser
 *******************************